Runroom/design-tokens/README.md

 ```

 Then execute:
-* `yarn design-tokens figma`: If you want to sync with figma.
+* `yarn design-tokens`: If you want to sync with figma.
-* `yarn design-tokens build`: If you want to compile assets.
-* `yarn design-tokens`: If you want both to sync with figma and compile assets.
+* `yarn design-tokens platforms`: If you want to sync and compile assets.

 You can specify a different config file name using the parameter `--config-file=FILENAME`.
 For example: